Fox News Poll: High concern over what schools are teaching

 VIRGINIA PARENTS BLAST SCHOOL BOARD OVER GRAPHIC BOOKS, CRITICAL RACE THEORY: 'PRETTY DESPICABLE'

-When asked about certain actions in schools, more voters say it’s a "major problem" that school administrators are pushing political agendas (63 percent) and there are threats against school officials (57 percent) than point to parents aggressively pushing political agendas at school boards (54 percent) and not getting enough say in their kids’ studies (47 percent).
+When asked about certain actions in schools, more voters say it’s a "major problem" that school administrators are pushing political agendas (63%) and there are threats against school officials (57%) than point to parents aggressively pushing political agendas at school boards (54%) and not getting enough say in their kids’ studies (47%).

-About half say too much focus on race (49 percent) is a major problem with schools, while somewhat fewer say the same about overly accommodating transgender policies (44 percent).
+About half say too much focus on race (49%) is a major problem with schools, while somewhat fewer say the same about overly accommodating transgender policies (44%).

 Parents’ views on the major issues with schools are almost identical to the overall results.

-The top major problem among Democrats is threats against school officials (67 percent), followed by parents (61 percent) and schools (51 percent) pushing political agendas.
-Too much focus on race (32 percent), parents not having a say (31 percent), and transgender policies (28 percent) are further down the list.
+The top major problem among Democrats is threats against school officials (67%), followed by parents (61%) and schools (51%) pushing political agendas.
+Too much focus on race (32%), parents not having a say (31%), and transgender policies (28%) are further down the list.

 VIRGINIA PARENTS TORCH LOUDOUN COUNTY SCHOOL BOARD OVER CRITICAL RACE THEORY, 'PORNOGRAPHIC' BOOKS IN SCHOOL

-Among Republicans, the major problem is school boards pushing a political agenda (72 percent).
-The next tier is too much focus on race (64 percent), parents not having a say and transgender policies (62 percent each), followed by threats against officials (51 percent), and parents pushing political views (50 percent).
+Among Republicans, the major problem is school boards pushing a political agenda (72%).
+The next tier is too much focus on race (64%), parents not having a say and transgender policies (62% each), followed by threats against officials (51%), and parents pushing political views (50%).

 "As national politics boil over into school board meetings, Democrats and Republicans agree that school boards and parents pushing political agendas are a major problem," says Anderson.
 "But that’s where the agreement ends, with Republicans twice as likely as Democrats to think there is too much focus on race in schools and that parents don’t have enough say."